The 5 Most Important Website Features are

 Contact information allows users to contact you.

 Include your phone number, business email, and socials on your footer, and make sure to have a contact us to make it easy for potential clients to reach you.

 You have to make sure your contact details are the same on platforms to build authority/trustworthiness for your website.

 A contact form is another excellent and safe way to get contact requests and collect leads simultaneously.
 Contact forms are much safer from spam because you don’t have to share your email with the public.

 Biographies are a great way to introduce yourself to the public, especially if you are the website owner and you create your content.

 They usually work perfectly with recipe websites and even news sites so people can understand who is behind the work.

-A biography for your organization and its founders helps visitors better understand who they are doing business with.
-People love familiarity and feeling good about where they invest their time and money.
+A biography of your organization and its founders helps visitors better understand who they are doing business with.
+People love familiarity and feel good about where they invest their time and money.